 How It Works

 You’ll be able to remotely lock and unlock your front door in the Vivint app.
 There’s a keyhole for good measure, but we mostly used the push-button codes for quick access.
 You can assign up to 30 unique codes, and you can keep track of who’s coming and going in the mobile app.
+You can also give temporary codes, so people who don’t need permanent access to your home (think house cleaners, pet walkers, etc.) can gain entry when they need to without you giving them unrestricted access.
 Even at its most basic use, we think the Vivint door lock adds a touch of convenience and peace of mind to everyday life.

 Beyond the basic functionality, Vivint’s smart locks really come to life as part of the Vivint smart home ecosystem.
 Imagine coming home and entering the key code, and the moment the deadbolt turns, your Vivint alarm system disarms, your thermostat dials in to your preferred temps, your living room lights turn on, and your window blinds open.
 What kind of sorcery is that?
 That right there is Vivint’s smart home chops.
 Needless to say, the Kwikset 888 SmartCode is a solid product, but it’s 10x better when integrated with Vivint.